DJagad/YACS_BD_PROJECT/README.md

 So now in our design we have 3 files for the implementation of YACS master.py, worker.py and requests.py.
 We are using the config.json file for the machine config
 The job requests are received on the port 5000 and listens to the updates on port 5001

+# Code to run Master - python3 Master.py config.json {Scheduling Algorithm}

+# How to Run the Master File

 So now in our master.py this is how our implementation goes like, first we make our own dictionaries to store the worker details like their id’s, the slots and free slots

 Then using a helper LaunchTask function which is used in the scheduling algorithms to send the tasks to the workers.
 First we are decrementing the number of free slots for the workers based on their id’s then make a socket connection with the workers and add the job details then we note the start time for logs, send task to the worker close the connection.